rapid7/chef-etcd/README.md

   ## AWS Discovery parameters
   aws_tags :service => 'foo', :cluster => 'production' # Tags used to discover peers
-  aws_quorum 3            # Resource will wait for a quorum to be available before configuring and starting etcd aws_host_attribute :private_dns_name # AWS-SDK Instance key to be used as hostnames See [The Docs](http://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html)
+  aws_host_attribute :private_dns_name # AWS-SDK Instance key to be used as hostnames See [The Docs](http://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html)

   ## AWS key attributes are provided for compatability with the Opscode AWS cookbook;